Cartographic creations – Label a map

 Label the seas

-First, you'll make labels for he larger seas in your map's area.
+Next, you'll make labels for the larger seas in your map's area.

 1. In the Contents pane, turn on the NorthernMarineRegions layer.
 Drag and drop it above the IceExtent_Raster layer.

-2. Right-click the symbol for NorthernMarineRegions and click No color.
+2. Right-click the symbol for NorthernMarineRegions and choose No color.

 Symbol for the NorthernMarineRegions layer